 In the San Antonio dental community, the terms “sleep dentistry” and “oral conscious sedation” are both used, however, they are not exactly the same thing.
 There are three main types of sedation used in dentistry.

-Nitrous oxide, or, informally, “laughing gas” is safe and effective.
-Nitrous oxide has been used in San Antonio cosmetic dental offices for decades because in many ways it is the ideal mild sedative.
+is safe and effective.
+Laughing gas has been used in San Antonio cosmetic dental offices for decades because in many ways it is the ideal mild sedative.
 It goes to work at the first inhalation, relaxes the patient during the treatment without rendering them completely unconscious, and wears off quickly after the mask is removed.
 And no needles are required – an essential feature for the needle-phobic.

 Level 2: Oral Conscious Sedation

-Oral sedatives don’t start working as quickly as nitrous oxide, but they help most patients achieve a deeper level of relaxation.
+Oral sedatives don’t start working as quickly as laughing gas, but they help most patients achieve a deeper level of relaxation.
 These medications, however, do not usually cause complete unconsciousness.
-Thus, oral sedatives and nitrous oxide are used in “conscious” sedation.
+Thus, oral sedatives and laughing gas are used in “conscious” sedation.
 Two common sedatives used by San Antonio dentists to assuage patient’s fears are diazepam and triazolam.

 Level 3: IV Sedation